PennyLaneAI/pennylane-lightning/README.rst

 **************

-Docker images for the various backends are found on the `PennyLane Docker Hub <https://hub.docker.com/u/pennylaneai>`_ page, where there is also a detailed description about PennyLane Docker support.
+Docker images for the various backends are found on the `PennyLane Docker Hub <https://hub.docker.com/u/pennylaneai>`_ page, where a detailed description about PennyLane Docker support can be found.
 Briefly, one can build the Docker Lightning images using:

 .. code-block:: bash